cherbie/cherbie/content/blog/symphonia-case-study.md

 }
 ```

-The two elements we will focus mainly on are the Sample buffer and the ring buffer since the `cpal::Stream` is used to represent the audio output to the device which is out of scope in this case study.
+The two elements within the structure we will focus on are the sample buffer and the ring buffer.
+The `cpal::Stream` is used to represent the audio output to the device which is out of scope in this case study.

-### The ring buffer
+### The Ring Buffer

 The ring buffer's usage is noteworthy as it offers a FIFO interface to maintain the order of audio samples while consuming them efficiently from both ends of the stream.
 Within the `CpalAudioOutputImpl` constructor, a closure is defined.
 In this closure, the `rb::Consumer` end of the ring buffer performs a blocking read for audio sample data and writes it to the device output, `cpal::Stream`.

 Let's turn our attention to the `write()` method.
 This is where we modify the other end of the ring buffer.
-Initially, we modify the data containing the sound buffer using the provided method, `copy_interleaved_ref()`, as illustrated in this example:
+Initially, we modify the data containing the samples using the provided method, `copy_interleaved_ref()`, as illustrated in this example:

 ```rust
 // overwrite the sample buffer with the decoded AudioBufferRef